Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     $ cd mythical-mysfits-eks/workshop-1-k8s
     ```

-5. Setup the credentials in Cloud.
+5. Setup the credentials in Cloud9.
 Run the below script to associate the instance role

     ```
     $ script/associate-profile.sh